iterative/dvc.org/static/docs/commands-reference/commit.md

 # commit

-Record changes to the repository by saving outputs to cache.
+Record changes to the repository by recording changes to DVC files and saving outputs to cache.

 ## Synopsis